 One final tip on reviews, I tend to be wary of review sites like Yelp and tend to look more favorably on professional sites and the recommendations on those sites.
 As a result, when hiring a tax attorney, I would encourage you to review sites like Avvo and LinkedIn to check what other people say about the person you are contemplating hiring.
 Oftentimes those sites will provide more accurate metrics than sites such as Yelp.

-I hope this article has been helpful in giving you some criteria that I would look for when hiring a tax attorney.
+I hope this article has been helpful in giving you some criteria that I would look for when hiring a tax attorney when dealing with the California Franchise Tax Board.
 For further assistance, or if you have any questions, please feel free to contact me using the information contained on this site.